DevilMedlar/python-recall-training/rules.md

 ### Where weakness evidence is stored

-Relevant weakness evidence SHOULD be recorded and maintained in a weakness-tracking section at the bottom of the applicable stage's grades file rather than relying only on conversation memory.
+When weakness evidence is identified for tracking under this rule, it MUST be recorded and maintained in a weakness-tracking section at the bottom of the applicable stage's grades file and the `overal_grades.md` rather than relying only on conversation memory.

 For example: